Volunteer Roost Visits and Free Advice

 - Building types covered: dwellings and churches.

-- Any building works that do not require planning permission.
+- Small scale maintenance and remedial works that do not require planning permission.

-Please note there may be exceptions to the above due to the fact that this is a volunteer service, for example extensions and loft conversions.
+Please note there may be exceptions to the above due to the fact that this is a volunteer service.

 In Wales, this advice service is provided by your local office of Natural Resources Wales.
 Please contact your nearest office or ring Enquiries on 0300 065 3000, or email firstname.lastname@example.org